CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Identifying abnormalities

-At the 20-week ultrasound, Downs syndrome markers and signs of other anatomical or chromosomal abnormalities, like congenital heart defects, having just one kidney, cleft palate or spina bifida may also be indicated, says Stuck.
+At the 20-weeks pregnant ultrasound, Downs syndrome markers and signs of other anatomical or chromosomal abnormalities, like congenital heart defects, having just one kidney, cleft palate or spina bifida may also be indicated, says Stuck.
 This can be worrisome, but it also enables you and your medical team to prepare and take steps to improve outcomes.

 How to Prepare for the 20-Week Ultrasound

 Heads up: Your anatomy scan won’t be a quick in-and-out appointment.
 Be ready to hang out on the exam table for as long as it takes for the technician to get the best views of baby—don’t worry, you’re allowed to ask for a bathroom break!
-The nurses and staff at your practice or hospital will give you specific instructions to prepare you for the 20-week ultrasound in advance.
+The nurses and staff at your practice or hospital will give you specific instructions to prepare you for the 20-week anatomy scan in advance.
 Typically, they’ll ask you to arrive with a full bladder, which works like a window, offering better visualization of baby’s anatomy, says Clark.

 You’ll also want to be accompanied by a support person—someone who can provide an extra set of ears for any unexpected news you may get.
 “It’s good to share in the joy of seeing your baby,” says Stuck.
 “It’s also good to have that support if they find something you weren’t expecting.”

-When making your anatomy scan appointment, be sure to ask when you’ll hear results, says Clark.
+When making your anatomy scan appointment, be sure to ask when you’ll hear results, suggests Clark.
 Will a radiologist or doctor come into the exam room once your scan is finished to talk, or will they read your scan later and call you?
-Stuck also recommends writing down any updates you’ve given during the appointment, so you can bring questions that pop up directly to your ob-gyn.
+Stuck also recommends writing down any updates you’re given during the appointment, so you can bring questions that pop up directly to your ob-gyn.

 What to Expect During the 20-Week Ultrasound

-Once you’re reclining on the exam table in the dim room, the technician will dab some gel on your belly and start moving the wand around your stomach and sides, sometimes pushing a bit.
+As mentioned, once you’re reclining on the exam table in the dim room, the technician will dab some gel on your belly and start moving the wand around your stomach and sides, sometimes pushing a bit.
 It shouldn’t hurt, but it doesn’t quite feel like a massage either.

 The tech will be watching images on a screen and typing measurements into a computer.
 If they’re having trouble seeing something, they may ask you to turn on your side, walk around for a minute or take a bathroom break to pee, says Clark.